What to Do in Montmartre, Paris

 • • 6 min read

-Montmartre is a charming hilltop neighbourhood in Paris’ 18th arrondissement, mostly known for being home to the Sacre Coeur, a Roman Catholic church that stands tall above the city.
+Wondering what to do in Montmartre?
+A charming hilltop neighbourhood in Paris’ 18th arrondissement, Montmartre is mostly known for being home to the Sacre Coeur, a Roman Catholic church that stands tall above the city.
 But there’s so much more to this quaint area than this major Parisian landmark.
 Famed for its sweeping views, pretty cobbled streets, cosy French bistros and arty, bohemian scene, Montmartre should be a stop on every backpackers bucket list (particularly if you want some good photos for the Gram).
 To explore it properly, we’ve created the ultimate guide so you know what to do when you go.
 These are the best things to do in Montmartre, Paris…

-Need a hostel in Paris?
-Check out St Christopher's Inns
+Need a place to stay in Paris?
+Check out .

 The Sacre-Coeur